 Breath more often

-Due to the lack of oxygen, it becomes hard to breathe normally, you will notice that your lungs will not get full like it does in the normal altitude, and you will need to take deeper breaths, calm down, it is all part of the disease.
+Due to the lack of oxygen, it becomes hard to breathe normally, you will notice that your lungs will not get full as it does in the normal altitude, and you will need to take deeper breaths, calm down, it is all part of the disease.
 Especially if you are doing any exercise, or just walking around the city, stop and take deep breaths more often.

 Smell something strong

 If your breathing difficulty is giving you a serious issue, then you should buy oxyshot, if you are in an elevated city, they can be easily bought in any pharmacy, many trails or hike companies also offer then during the tours.
 They are small plastic tubes filled with oxygen.

 Watch out what you eat